reuters-graphics/graphics-components/src/components/Article/stories/docs/customWellWidths.md

 When combined with the `Block` component, you can set custom column widths by passing an object to the `columnWidths` prop with pixel values for the `narrower`, `narrow`, `normal`, `wide` and `wider` column widths.

+> **For most pages, you shouldn't customise the column widths.** Other tools, like our AI templates, use our default column widths, so customising those widths here has downstream consequences for graphics made outside your code.
+The main exception is SREP stories.

 ```svelte
 <Article
   columnWidths={{ narrower: 310, narrow: 450, normal: 550, wide: 675, wider: 1400 }}